mohibul75/academics-contents/content/docs/about-me.md

 ## 👨‍💻 About Me

 Hello!
 I’m **Mohibul Alam**, a passionate and hands-on **Senior DevOps Engineer** with a strong background in cloud infrastructure, automation, and modern backend systems.
-I bring over 3 years of experience designing and deploying **scalable, secure, and high-performance solutions** across AWS, Azure, and on-premises environments.
+I bring almost 4 years of experience designing and deploying **scalable, secure, and high-performance solutions** across AWS, Azure, and on-premises environments.

 My expertise lies in **DevOps automation, container orchestration, observability, and backend development**, with a growing interest in building intelligent systems powered by **LLMs and AI agents**.